Georg Kolbe Museum

 What should I wear?

-Dress comfortably for your visit, and consider the weather, especially if you plan to explore the outdoor sculpture garden.
+Dress comfortably for walking, and consider the weather if you plan to enjoy outdoor spaces.

 Location